Kindle pre-orders for ebooks is a very useful tool

 Even if only to stop you rushing into releasing your ebook.

 With so many unknowns, it is impossible to know.
 However, one thing is certain.
 If you rush your book to publication without careful planning, a disaster so often awaits.

-This is one reason why I always use pre-order publishing now, which is available on Amazon KDP, Draft2Digital and Smashwords because it gives me time to think, adjust, change, modify, re-think and make damn sure my new book is ready – to be bought, and read.
+This is one reason why I always use pre-order publishing now.
+It is available on Amazon KDP, Draft2Digital and Smashwords.
+It gives me time to think, adjust, change, modify, re-think and make sure my new book is ready – for readers to buy and read.

 Kindle Pre-orders give you time to make last minute changes